evmyclipz/Rohan-FastPagesBlog/_pages/04_notes.md

 * The size of a primitive type depends on the data type, while non-primitive types have all the same size.
 * Examples of non-primitive types are Strings, Arrays, Classes, Interface, etc. You will learn more about these in a later chapter.

+# Frontend Development

+Front-end web development is the development of the graphical user interface of a website, through the use of HTML, CSS, and JavaScript, so that users can view and interact with that website.

+* Config.yaml can be used to create there user interfaces.
+* CSS style layout is provided by using Themes provided through GH Pages.
+Each page we make we assume the defined theme and insert our HTML fragments, local page style, and local page JavaScript.
+* Fastpages defaults to the minima theme.
+Review the the README.md for style or layout customizations.
+* Jekyll is in charge of deployment of the pages(fastpages is deployed using Jekyll).
+* Liquid is a language and an example of this is in tags.html of APCSA repo.
+* Challenge: Use liquid to build the APCSA schedule homepage(it is originally built using html).
+* Learn liquid
+* HTML generation is done through liquid(a template language like Jinja2 or thymleaf).
+* Javascript can also be used to build user interfaces(it was used to build calculator, Binary, graphs, snake game.)
+* Make a game, create cos and sin in calculator